Trial of Joseph Estrada: Verdict

-Initial reports of the nature of the conviction pronounced Estrada guilty of the PHP 545 million jueteng case and the Belle Corporation case, while the other two charges were dropped.

-The sentence of reclusión perpetua also includes the return to the government of the over PHP 200 million Erap Muslim Youth foundation and PHP 189 million Jose Velarde monies, the penalty of civil interdiction, and perpetual absolute exclusion from public office.
+Initial reports of the nature of the conviction pronounced Estrada guilty of the ₱545 million jueteng case and the Belle Corporation case, while the other two charges were dropped.
+Estrada was sentence to reclusión perpetua and was ordered to return to the government over ₱200 million funds funneled to the Erap Muslim Youth Foundation (named after Estrada's nickname "Erap") and ₱189 million Jose Velarde monies, the penalty of civil interdiction, and perpetual absolute exclusion from public office.

 The Court also ordered the arrest of all the other co-defendants in the case.

 On September 12, 2007, Joseph Estrada was acquitted of perjury but found guilty of plunder and sentenced to reclusión perpetua with the accessory penalties of perpetual disqualification from public office and forfeiture of ill-gotten wealth.

-On September 12, 2007, Sandiganbayan's Presiding Justice Teresita de Castro and two other magistrates unanimously acquitted his son, Senator Jinggoy Estrada, and a lawyer Edward Serapio of plunder charges.
-The Fallo of the 262-page Decision declared the forfeiture in favor of the government: ₱542.701 million (bank accounts including interest), ₱189 million (Jose Velarde accounts including interest) and the Boracay mansion in New Manila, Quezon City.
+The decision declared the forfeiture in favor of the government: ₱542.701 million (bank accounts including interest), ₱189 million (Jose Velarde accounts including interest) and the Boracay Mansion in New Manila, Quezon City.
+The Sandiganbayan acquitted Joseph Estrada's son, Senator Jinggoy Estrada, and lawyer Edward Serapio of plunder charges.

-Only the fallo or dispositive part of two judgments were read (resulting to only 15 minutes judicial proceedings).
-During the reading of the judgment, witnesses said Joseph Estrada cried; his wife, Luisa Ejercito Estrada, Jackie Ejercito Lopez, San Juan Mayor Joseph Victor "JV" Ejercito, (Estrada's son with Guia Gomez), other family members and mistresses (including, Laarni Enriquez) all wept during the promulgation by the clerk.

-Estrada's lawyer Estelito Mendoza stated that Estrada will file a motion for reconsideration (before September 27) of the 262-page Judgment and then appeal the verdict to the High Tribunal.
-The Philippine Chamber of Commerce and Industry said it will support a presidential pardon for Estrada.
-Jinggoy Estrada said "The people will receive this with moral outrage and disgust.
-The time of reckoning will come.
-That time may not be too far now.
-This verdict is intended to legitimize the occupancy of an illegal tenant in Malacanang."